Skip to main content

 How it works

-• A maximum of 3 hours per event
+• Duration of Event: 2 or 3 hours

 Incentives

-The summer incentive rate is $225 per average kW performed each summer.
+• Incentive rate: $225 per average kW performed each summer

-4. Receive a 0% Financing Authorization Form and contact a Participating Lender to apply for a loan.
+4. Receive a 0% Financing Authorization Form and apply for a loan with a Participating Lender

-5. Upon loan approval, proceed with the contracted work.
+5. Once approved, proceed with the contracted work and installation

-7. Provide proof of ConnectedSolutions enrollment (copy of enrollment confirmation email) to the Financing Administrator.
+7. Provide proof of ConnectedSolutions enrollment to the Financing Administrator

 More information

-Program Materials for 2024-2026 ConnectedSolutions for Residential and Small Business Customers - Battery Energy Storage
+2024-2026 Program Guide ConnectedSolutions - Residential and Small Business Customers - Battery Energy Storage

 Frequently asked questions